HenrikJoreteg/human-javascript/ch3 - code for humans.md

         ]
     }

-The awesome thing about this approach is that you can enforce consistency and that the rules for the project are contained and actually checked into the project repo itself.
+The awesome thing about this approach is that you can enforce consistency and that the rules for the project are contained and actually checked into the project repo itself (in the form of the jshintrc file).
 So if you decide to have a different set of rules for the next project, fine.
-It’s not a global setting it’s defined and set by whomever runs the project.
+It’s not a global setting it’s defined and adjusted by whomever runs the project.